-1. A safe and enjoyable a.
-Provides lively and pleasant places for people to enjoy environment b.
-Reflects the importance of community spaces c.
-Protects public open space, and improves the quality, quantity and distribution of local open space over the long-term d.
-Creates transport networks that are safer e.
-Creates safe, attractive and secure pathways and links between town centres and landmarks and neighbourhoods f.
-Provides a comfortable and safe urban environment g.
-Considers the impact of design on people's health h.
-Reduce risk from natural and man-made hazards, including avoiding areas of significant risk 2.
-A positive relationship between the community and its natural environment a.
-Has regard to the suitability of development in regard to the viability of required resources such as water b.
-Provides a positive contribution to the environmental health of urban streams, and the coastal environment c.
-Manages the use of resources carefully, through environmentally responsive and sustainable design solutions d.
-Minimises the effects of increased impervious surfaces and manages contamination e.
-Promotes the maintenance, enhancement or protection of natural resources f.
-Recognises features or values which warrant protection or preservation g.
-Utilises green technologies in the design and construction of buildings and infrastructure h.
-Facilitates green networks that link public and private open space i.
-Promotes innovation and resource use efficiency j.
-Promotes energy efficiency in transport and urban form, including site layout and building design k.
-Incorporates renewable energy sources and passive solar gain I. Reflects natural features such as rivers, lakes, wetlands and topography m.
-Provides for ecological corridors n.
-Protects areas of indigenous biological diversity and habitat for indigenous fauna 0.
-Utilises low impact design techniques 3.
-Supports a healthy a.
-Ensures urban environments provide opportunities for all. community, and offers many choices b.
-Supports design which is flexible and adaptable and which will and opportunities remain useful over the long term C. Facilitates access to services and efficient movement of goods and people d.
+- a.
+Provides lively and pleasant places for people to enjoy - b.
+Reflects the importance of community spaces - c.
+Protects public open space, and improves the quality, quantity and distribution of local open space over the long-term - d.
+Creates transport networks that are safer - e.
+Creates safe, attractive and secure pathways and links between town centres and landmarks and neighbourhoods - f.
+Provides a comfortable and safe urban environment - g.
+Considers the impact of design on people's health - h.
+Reduce risk from natural and man-made hazards, including avoiding areas of significant risk

+A positive relationship between the community and its natural environment

+- a.
+Has regard to the suitability of development in regard to the viability of required resources such as water - b.
+Provides a positive contribution to the environmental health of urban streams, and the coastal environment - c.
+Manages the use of resources carefully, through environmentally responsive and sustainable design solutions - d.
+Minimises the effects of increased impervious surfaces and manages contamination - e.
+Promotes the maintenance, enhancement or protection of natural resources - Recognises features or values which warrant protection or preservation - g.
+Utilises green technologies in the design and construction of buildings and infrastructure - h.
+Facilitates green networks that link public and private open space - i.
+Promotes innovation and resource use efficiency - j.
+Promotes energy efficiency in transport and urban form, including site layout and building design - k.
+Incorporates renewable energy sources and passive solar gain - Reflects natural features such as rivers, lakes, wetlands and topography - m.
+Provides for ecological corridors - n.
+Protects areas of indigenous biological diversity and habitat for indigenous fauna - o.
+Utilises low impact design techniques values offers many choices remain useful over the long term and opportunities C. Facilitates access to services and efficient movement of goods and people d.
 Promotes transport networks that are safe, legible, attractive and well connected e.
 Provides for public transport, roading, cycling and walking networks that are integrated with each other and the land uses they serve f.
 Places a high priority on walking, cycling and public transport g.
 Provides environments that encourage people to become more physically active h.
 Maximises pedestrian connectivity i.
 Results in buildings that are adapted to local climatic conditions j.
 Acknowledges the need for a diverse range of housing and creates a range of housing opportunities and choices k.
-Ensures public spaces are accessible by everybody, including people with disabilities ١.
+Ensures public spaces are accessible by everybody, including people with disabilities l.
 Creates areas where people can live, work and play m.
-Enables a diverse range of commercial, industrial and services activities Contributes to the a.
+Enables a diverse range of commercial, industrial and services activities l·.
+Contributes to the a.
 Builds upon physical and cultural identity community's identity and cohesion, and b.
-Celebrates cultural identity and recognises the historic heritage values of a place reflects community values c.
-Provides formal and informal opportunities for social and cultural interaction d.
-Enables a range of opportunities
+Celebrates cultural identity and recognises the historic heritage values of a place reflects community C. Provides formal and informal opportunities for social and cultural